AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/migration/android/index.md

-# Migration guides for Adobe Experience Platform Android SDKs
+# Migration guides for Adobe Experience Platform SDKs for Android

-This document provides a collection of resources to help you migrate between various versions of the Adobe Experience Platform Android SDKs.
+This document provides a collection of resources to help you migrate between various versions of the Adobe Experience Platform SDKs for Android.

-## Migrate to Adobe Experience Platform 2.x Android SDKs
+## Migrate to Adobe Experience Platform 2.x SDKs for Android

-Learn how to [migrate to Adobe Experience Platform 2.x Android SDKs](../android/migrate-to-android-2x.md) from Experience Platform 1.x Android SDKs.
+Learn how to [migrate to Adobe Experience Platform 2.x SDKs for Android](./migrate-to-2x.md) from Experience Platform 1.x SDKs for Android.